 This is a hybrid course, which means we will be meeting in person 50% of the time and online 50% of the time.

 Computer Skills: Students should be able to type 25 WPM with 90% accuracy, and be comfortable with web browsing, word processing, sending and receiving email (with attachments), and saving coursework on a computer.
 Test your skills: Typing Test

-Computer Equipment Requirements: To access your Blackboard classroom, you will need to know your username/password, have internet access, and a valid email account.
+Computer Equipment Requirements: To access your Canvas classroom, you will need to know your username/password, have internet access, and a valid email account.
 Please check the requirements page on the Distance Education web site for a current list of supported browsers and operating systems.

 Availability of On-campus Computers: Computers are available in the Learning Resource Center and at times in the TE1-214 lab.